 This recipe was inspired by the Cinnamon Apple Topping for Pancakes that I had at IHOP in the United States years ago.
 But I wanted to reduce the calorie count and make a Weight Watchers friendlier version.
 And this topping is amazing with my Weight Watchers friendly IHOP copycat Harvest Grain & Nut Pancakes!
 That's how I originally tried it and it's a match made in heaven....
 So if you're looking for pancake toppings, and want to make boring old pancakes into apple cinnamon pancakes, you'll love this recipe!

 This is also a great apple topping for:

 But I need to be clear about something....this isn't some boring old apple compote, which is, in essence, just chunky apple sauce anyway.
 This apple cinnamon sauce has much more depth of flavor; it's rich and buttery with maple undertones.
 For this recipe you'll need:

-- apple (you can use any type of apple!)
+- large apples (you can use Granny Smith apples or any type of apple!)

 - unsweetened apple sauce

 - light brown sugar

 - maple extract

 Apples don't seem to last very long and I'm always trying to find things to do with them (along my other distressed fruit) so that they don't go to waste.
 I love this recipe because it's healthy, quick and easy to make.
 It's a good thing that's the case because it only lasts about an hour in my house!
 Here are some other ways to used overripe apples:

 You will need a small saucepan for this recipe, as well as a cutting board, a good slicing and paring knife.
 I would also highly recommend an apple corer and slicer (affiliate link).